Olimpia Maidalchini: Cardinal-nephews

 According to Theodoro Ameyden, by 1646 the pope was again thinking of arranging a marriage for his nephew, the only male heir of the Roman Pamphilj, and at this point there reappeared on the horizon the possibility of a marriage alliance with the influential Barberini family.
 However, on 21 January 1647, Camillo renounced the cardinalate to marry Olimpia Aldobrandini, the grand-niece of Pope Clement VIII and widow of Paolo Borghese, on 10 February.

 Influence

-Innocent then appointed seventeen year old Francesco Maidalchini to the now reduced office of Cardinal-nephew.
-Francesco was the son of Andrea Maidalchini, Olimpia's brother.
-Olimpia apparently attempted to influence her nephew's decisions, however, he proved so incompetent that in 1650 Innocent X sought a replacement.
+Innocent then appointed seventeen-year-old Francesco Maidalchini to the now reduced office of Cardinal-nephew.
+Francesco was the son of Andrea Maidalchini (1584–1649), Olimpia's half-brother.
+Olimpia apparently attempted to influence her nephew's decisions; however, he proved so incompetent that in 1650 Innocent X sought a replacement.

 Camillo Astalli belonged to a noble but relatively poor family from Sambuci.
 He is often mentioned as a cousin of Olimpia Maidalchini.
 The connection is through the marriage of his brother to Olimpia's niece, Catherine Maidalchini Tiberius.
-Asalli studied at the Roman College and in 1640 graduated from the Sapienza with a doctorate in civil and ecclesiastical law.
+Asalli studied at the Roman College, and in 1640, graduated from the Sapienza with a doctorate in civil and ecclesiastical law.
 He then began a career as a consistorial lawyer.
 Olimpia was apparently instrumental in obtaining an appointment for Astalli as secretary to the Secretary of State, Cardinal Giovanni Giacomo Panciroli.
 Panciroli then became Astalli's mentor.